BA (Hons) in Accounting and Finance (Blended)

 How to Apply

 All blended applicants must apply to Griffith College directly online using the Apply Online facility on the website.

-Applicants under 23 years
+Applicants under 23 years of age:

-Applicants over 23 years
+Applicants over 23 years of age (mature students):

 An Academic Administration Fee of EUR250.00 and a 2% Learner Protection Charge is applicable each academic year in addition to the fees quoted below.
 The fees below relate to Year 1 fees only.

 Upon successful completion of their honours degree course, graduates may wish to continue their studies with a postgraduate qualification in Griffith College or with one of the many third level institution in Ireland or abroad.